John-Malcolm-Design/Multi-Threaded-Cypher-Breaker/README.md

  - UML: Object Aid

 ##Building Application
-Application should be run via the build.xml ant file.
+Application should be built via the build.xml ant file.
 Build phases below:
 - clean: Delete all generated classes and files. (depends on clean)
 - init: Creates dist folder for compiled code, jars and docs if it does not exist.
 - compile: Compile source code.
 This does not include test cases. (depends on init)